 Starting and Growing a Health Literacy Initiative in Your Organization

-Audrey Riffenburgh, Ph.D., is the President of Plain Language Works.
+Audrey Riffenburgh, Ph.D., is the President of Health Literacy Connections.
 For over 20 years, she has consulted, presented, and trained nationally and internationally on health literacy and plain language, including implementing health literacy initiatives.
 For several years, she was the health literacy leader at an academic medical center.
 Dr. Riffenburgh’s dissertation research focused on facilitators and barriers to implementing health literacy initiatives in healthcare organizations.
 She is co-author of Building Health Literate Organizations: A Guidebook to Achieving Organizational Change.
 She’s been invited to present twice at the National Academy of Medicine’s Health Literacy Roundtable.

 Health Literacy Summit